microsoft/azuredevopslabs/readme.md

                       In order to complete these labs you will need:
                       <ul>
                               <li>
-                              <strong>Azure DevOps Services Organization:</strong> Of course! you will need an Azure DevOps Services account.
+                              <strong>Azure DevOps services Organization:</strong> Of course! you will need an Azure DevOps services account.
 If you don’t have one, you can sign up for one, from <a href="https://www.visualstudio.com/" target="_blank">here</a>
                               </li>
                               <li>
                               <strong>Microsoft Azure Account</strong>: You will need a valid and active Azure account.
 If you do not have one,